akshkin/color-scheme-generator/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size -Choose "seed color"
+- View the optimal layout for the site depending on their device's screen size
+- Choose "seed color"
--Choose color scheme mode
+- Choose color scheme mode
--Click button to make request to The Color API to get a color scheme
+- Click button to make request to The Color API to get a color scheme
 - See the scheme colors and hex values on the page